 As Bloomberg recently reported, it is good technology news for the recorded music sector.
 Sales of recorded music climbed 17% in the U.S. during 2017.
 Streaming made up nearly 66% of the $8.5 billion in sales.
 Bloomberg credits Spotify Technology S.A. with driving music sales growth in the U.S. at the greatest rate since the 1990s and Tencent with driving it in China.

 This has occurred despite the fact that streaming and digital music have been more of a headache for the industry than sales of physical music ever were, with concerns about piracy, illegal downloads, and, in the headquarters of Spotify, perhaps steady concern that the company’s contracts with recording artists make it difficult to turn a profit.
+Although there are efforts to stop piracy to protect the music industry, many have access to Proxies which make accessing music illegally very easy.

 The public listing of Tencent’s music spinoff in the U.S. may benefit streaming services.
 Sweden-based music streaming service Spotify and Tencent are partners.
 Reuters reports that Spotify currently owns 9% of Tencent Music, while Tencent Holdings owns 7.5% of Spotify.